 To learn more, please visit Bell.ca/LetsTalk.

 Bell Aliant's community program focuses on mental health.
 Since 2011, Bell Aliant has established 163 new mental health partnerships that help reduce stigma and increase access to care, such as Dots NB; Laing House, NS; Health PEI and Eating Disorder Foundation of Newfoundland & Labrador.

 About Bell Aliant

 Bell Aliant (TSX: BA) is one of North America's largest regional communications providers and the first company in Canada to cover an entire city with fibre-to-the-home (FTTH) technology with its FibreOP™ services.
-Through its operating entities it serves customers in six Canadian provinces with innovative information, communication and technology services including voice, data, Internet, video and value-added business solutions.
-Bell Aliant's employees deliver the highest quality of customer service, choice and convenience.
+Through its operating entities, it serves customers in six Canadian provinces with innovative information, communication and technology services including voice, data, Internet, video and value-added business solutions.
+Bell Aliant's employees deliver the highest quality customer service, choice and convenience.